clojurewerkz/elastisch/README.md

 The most recent stable release is highly recommended.

+## REST and Native Clients

+Elastisch `1.0` only offers a REST API client.
+Elastisch `1.1` will feature a native (transport) client with nearly identical API.

 ## Elastisch Is a ClojureWerkz Project

 Elastisch is part of the group of [Clojure libraries](http://clojurewerkz.org) known as ClojureWerkz, together with